-Besides focusing on the basic goal of efficient model training, several recent papers have further studied robust learning.
+Besides focusing on the basic goal of efficient model training, several recent articles have further investigated robust learning.
 CRUST \cite{mirzasoleiman2020noisy} was proposed to handle noise in training data by extending CRAIG \cite{mirzasoleiman2020coresets}.
 Unlike the conventional minimization on the loss of the training set, GLISTER \cite{killamsetty2021glister} posed the coreset selection problem as a discrete-continuous bilevel optimization problem that minimized the validation set loss for efficient learning focused on generalization.

-Apart from above learning scenarios, coreset selection methods \cite{wei2015submodularity, sener2017active, ash2019deep, killamsetty2021glister} are also used for active learning scenario, where a subset of data instances from the unlabeled set is selected to be labeled to reduce the labeling cost.
+Apart from the above learning scenarios, coreset selection methods \cite{wei2015submodularity, sener2017active, ash2019deep, killamsetty2021glister} are also used for active learning scenarios, where a subset of data instances from the unlabeled set is selected to be labeled to reduce the labeling cost.
 Section~\ref{sec:DO_LE} discusses this in detail.

-\textbf{Subset Selection with Submodular Functions.} In this section, the data subset selection problem is formulated as a constrained submodular optimization problem and addressed by using submodular functions as \textit{proxy} functions \cite{wei2015submodularity, kaushal2019learning}.
+\textbf{Subset Selection with Submodular Functions.} In this section, the data subset selection problem is formulated as a constrained submodular optimization problem and addressed using submodular functions as \textit{proxy} functions \cite{wei2015submodularity, kaushal2019learning}.